maiamcc/maiamcc.github.io/source/_posts/2014-09-29-lessons-in-default-function-arguments.markdown

 Hmm.
 It would appear that we aren't getting a new random number every time we run this function.

 That's not the only weird thing about default arguments, though.
-Things can get messy even when you're not setting functions as default args--really, all it takes to break things is a mutable object.
+Things can get messy even when you're not setting functions as default args---really, all it takes to break things is a mutable object.

 ```python
 >>> def append_one(mylist = []):